Mathnerd314/stroscot/docs/Commentary/Language/Exceptions.rst

 * unreachable-exception - an exception or exception set is listed, but there is no way to throw it
 * unlisted-exception - an exception may be thrown on a given input, but is not contained in the return type
 * duplicate-exception - for example, supposing the return type is ``A|B|C``, ``A`` is duplicate if ``B|C`` also lists all exceptions
-* overlapping-exception - for ``A|B``, warns if any exception is in both ``A`` and ``B``
+* overlapping-exception - for ``A|B``, warns if any exception is in both ``A`` and ``B``.
+Subsumes the duplicate exception warning.

 Sample signature styles (can be enforced by the compiler with the warnings):

 1. ``precise`` - the set of thrown exceptions is listed in the signature.
-All possible exceptions given the types of the arguments are listed (no unlisted exceptions), and no extraneous exceptions are allowed in the list (no unused or overlapping exceptions).
+All possible exceptions given the types of the arguments are listed (no unlisted exceptions), and no extraneous exceptions are allowed in the list (no unused, duplicate, or overlapping exceptions).
-2. ``lower`` - a set of definitely thrown exceptions are listed, but other exceptions may be thrown (no unreachable exceptions; duplicate exceptions only if A is a subset of B|C)
+2. ``lower`` - a set of definitely thrown exceptions are listed, but other exceptions may be thrown (no unreachable exceptions or duplicate exceptions)
 3. ``upper`` - like precise, all possible exceptions must be listed, but unreachable exceptions may also be listed (no unlisted or duplicate exceptions)

 With ``lower`` it is not possible to say that a function doesn't throw, but with the other two it is.